Bug #480

 import unicodedata import reader.models from django.db import transaction @transaction.commit_on_success def normalize_database_unicode(): for wf in reader.models.WordForm.objects.all(): wf.form = unicodedata.normalize("NFKC", wf.form) wf.save() normalize_database_unicode()

-#7 Updated by Luke Murphey almost 12 years ago
+#7 Updated by Luke Murphey about 12 years ago

 - Status changed from New to In Progress